Skip to Main Content

 Perks: Longer returns, not much else

-While not uncommon for store cards, no notable benefits make this card fall short.
-It extends the window for returning eligible purchases from three months to up to a year, which can be useful when planning long-term projects.
+This card has no notable benefits, and while that’s not uncommon for store cards, it still makes this card fall short.
+The card does extend the window for returning eligible purchases from three months to up to a year, which can be useful when planning long-term projects.
 A return window of an entire year might also be helpful if a product is faulty within the one-year timeframe.
 However, these factors aren’t enough to be a decisive reason to get this card.

 Deferred interest: high potential for trouble